metamath/lamp-guide/docs/index.md

 Many steps "simply worked" in this example, but there's no shame in creating intermediate steps that aren't instantly proved.
-If there are intermediate statements you need to prove to lead to the goal, just apply the same process - repeatedly work to prove those intermediate statements.
+If there are intermediate steps you need to prove to lead to the goal, just apply the same process - repeatedly work to prove those intermediate steps.

 ### Proof: Principle of the syllogism (`syl`)